xiaohan2012/hashcode-2017-practice/README.md

-# hashcode-2017-practice
-The pizza problem
+# The pizza problem

+# Issues

+- Scalability with Linear Programming